 Since 1980, the Sewers for Adoption guidelines mean that new surface water sewers have been designed to have capacity for a rainfall event with a 1 in 30 chance of occurring in any given year, although until recently this did not apply to smaller private systems.
 This means that sewers will be overwhelmed in larger rainfall and flood events.
 Existing sewers can also become overloaded as new development adds to the surface water discharge to their catchment, or due to incremental increases in roofed and paved surfaces at the individual property scale (urban creep).
 Sewer flooding is therefore a problem that could occur in many locations across the study area.

-Severn Trent Water, Anglian Water and Thames Water are the water companies responsible for the management of the drainage networks across the Stratford-on-Avon district.
-The majority are managed by Severn Trent Water.
+Severn Trent is the water company responsible for the management of the drainage networks across the Warwick District.